Trent University

 Responsibilities

-• Conducting a mid-term and a final assessment with students;
+• Completing mid-term and final assessments.

 Supervision